 - Private schools (in Danish: frie grundskoler/friskoler), where parents pay for the tuition.

 Curious to see how the Danish Education System is structured?
-You can get an overview at the Danish Ministry of Education.
+You can get an overview at the Danish Ministry of Higher Education and Science.

 The State schools provide public education for children between the ages of 6 and 16.
 In Denmark, there is 10 years' compulsory school education.
 Children start school in August of the year they reach age six.
 The first year is kindergarten, and is followed by nine years' schooling which may be supplemented by an optional year in 10th Grade.